rjchicago/swarmetheus/examples/basic-example/readme.md

 ## open

-Your `swarmetheus` suite is up and running:
+Your basic `swarmetheus` suite is up and running:

 * Prometheus: <http://localhost:9090/>
 * cAdvisor: <http://localhost:9091/>